Table Of Content

 Specs and feature lists are one thing—but how do Topaz and UniFab actually perform in real projects?
 It’s time to leave the marketing slides behind and get into real-world benchmarks: processing speed, frame smoothness, and how they handle the unpredictable messiness of actual footage.

-In head-to-head tests on an RTX 4070 system, UniFab Smoother AI ran up to 30% faster than Topaz’s flagship models, while maintaining comparable visual fidelity, especially on motion-intensive clips.
+In our head-to-head tests on an RTX 4070 system, UniFab Smoother AI ran up to 30% faster than Topaz’s flagship models, while maintaining comparable visual fidelity, especially on motion-intensive clips.
 For example, converting a 30-second 25fps video to 120fps:

 | Model | Test Input (Duration / FPS) | Output (FPS) | Conversion Time | Processing Speed (fps/sec) |